 Best Western PLUS Bryce Canyon Grand Hotel is considered one of the most luxurious and modern hotels in the area.
 It also stands out for the incredible complimentary breakfast offered to its guests.

 The services included depend on the type of room selected and the price, but even the cheapest ones have TVs, private bathrooms, air conditioning, and toiletries.
-Also, the hotel has a large restaurant, gym and swimming pool.
+Also, the hotel has a large restaurant, gym, and swimming pool.

 Its rooms are simpler, but they have the essentials: TV, private bathroom, living room, furniture, and large beds.
-The hotel has a restaurant that serves western food and has a swimming pool.
+The hotel has a restaurant that serves Western food and has a swimming pool.

 Bryce Canyon Resort is an 8-minute drive from the Bryce Canyon National Park entrance.

-It is one of the neighboring towns closest to Bryce, so staying here is very convenient.
+It’s one of the neighboring towns closest to Bryce, so staying here is very convenient.
 Besides, accommodation prices are lower than in Bryce, as are restaurants, grocery stores, etc.